chubock/ansible-role-java/README.md

 Role Variables
 --------------
-There are 3 variables that defines where to download JDK package, Where to install it and where to have default link as JAVA_HOME environment variable referring to the installation location:
+There are 3 variables that defines where to download JDK package from, Where to install the package and where to create a link for installation location where JAVA_HOME environment variable refer to:

     jdk_url: where to downloads JDK package from. default: https://download.java.net/java/GA/jdk11/9/GPL/openjdk-11.0.2_linux-x64_bin.tar.gz
     target_path: where to install Java. default: /opt/java/jdk-11